After listening to the “Fireside edition” of Go Time, I questioned myself, how would I answered the questions the hosts discussed.

 Since I wrote about Yandex.

-The pair-(trio actually)-programming sessions we did in Yandex, when we worked on bem-core, was the most significant skill boost I had during the five+ years their.
+The pair-(trio actually)-programming sessions we did in Yandex, when we worked on bem-core, was the most significant skill boost I had during the five-plus years there.

 4. Your advice to you junior-developer self?